Q-ueue/Thesis-Project/README.md

       > give the encrpyted QR WARP Code.
       > extract encrypted file via steganography then decrypt encrypted file
       > give the image or the plain text.

+It has a lot of limitations:
+      1.)
+It does not accept other file types like .docx, .pptx, .pdf, .gif, .mov, .mp4, .mp3, and others.
+          It only accepts .txt, .png, and .jpg.
+      2.)
+The password you'll give should be exactly 8 characters long.
+Not less than 8, not more than 8.
+      3.)
+Currently, it's not a mobile app.
+      4.)
+This project has not been updated since our final defense.